What is a plantar wart?

 Warts are small, rough, thick and often painful lumps on the skin that are caused by a virus called the Human Papilloma Virus (HPV).
 When a wart is present on the bottom of your foot, it’s called a plantar wart.

 Plantar warts are spread through direct contact – either with someone that has the virus, or from sharing floors, shoes and socks with someone who has the virus.
 This means warts can quickly spread through families if care is not taken.
 Once you have the virus, it will be in your system for life, even if you don’t have any warts currently showing.
+As the virus is highly contagious, it’s important to seek plantar wart treatment early.

 While plantar warts can affect anyone of any age, they tend to be more common in children.
 This is thought to be because their immune system hasn’t reached full maturity.
+My FootDr offers a variety of plantar wart treatments that are suitable for all ages and pain tolerance levels.

 Plantar warts are not usually a serious health concern.
 They can, however, cause extreme pain and discomfort if they arise in high weight-bearing areas, like beneath your heel, the ball of your foot or your toes.
 This can make running, jumping and even walking uncomfortable, as the thick wart presses inwards on the sensitive nerves of the skin.
 The tenderness can make us change the way we walk to avoid the pain, and cause strain elsewhere in the body.
 A little wart can be a big problem.
+If pain persists, contact a My FootDr podiatrist to undergo plantar wart treatment.

 Is it a wart or a corn?